AsukaCHikaru/portfolio/public/contents/about/about-page.md

 Hello!
 I'm Asuka.
 I love creating things.

-Currently I work at [LINE](https://linecorp.com/ja/) as a front-end developer, building web (and occasionally native) applications used by millions of users.
+Currently I work at [LY Corporation](https://www.lycorp.co.jp/en/) as a front-end developer, building web (and occasionally native) applications used by millions of users.

 During work I mainly focus on helping my team to create more value more efficiently while being happier.